 If you have questions about the COVID-19 Vaccine and Teens, read our recent Q&A with Dr. Escowitz of Lakeland Regional Health, or talk to your primary care provider.

-The process of getting a COVID-19 Vaccine for a 16 or 17-year-old is similar to an adult with two additional requirements:
+The process of getting a COVID-19 Vaccine for a 12 to 17-year-old is similar to an adult with two additional requirements:

-- At the date of publishing (April 20, 2021) teens can only receive the Pfizer vaccine.
+- At the date of publishing (May 12, 2021) ages 12 – 17 can only receive the Pfizer vaccine.
 Use the information above to find a location with the Pfizer Vaccine available.

 - All individuals under the age of 18 receiving a vaccine must be accompanied by a parent or guardian and complete the COVID-19 vaccine screening and consent form.